DarrenTsungjenWu/Airflow/README.md

 in terminal to get latest/specific release of Docker Compose.

-After this, follow the guide down this to complete the installation.
+After this, follow the guide down below this to complete the installation.

 #### Python Package Index